svendahlstrand/supervision/README.md

 supervision
 ===========

-supervision is an awsome tool that assists SiteVision developers with mundande tasks.
-It's super alpha!
+supervision lets you install and switch between multiple versions of SiteVision.

-What can it do for you?
+What can supervision do for you?
 -----------------------

     supervision 0.2.0